tkuriyama/tkuriyama.github.io/general/_posts/2021-12-03-elm-package-index.md

 Since the Elm package index is a single-page application that manipulates the DOM with JavaScript, simple HTTP GETs with tools such as `requests` don't work.
 (More specifically, they just return the bare-bones HTML page that underlies every Elm application, without any of the actual application data that are rendered by the browser after processing the JavaScript.)

-Selenium is one tool to solve this problem.
+0Selenium is one tool to solve this problem.
 The [basic instructions](https://selenium-python.readthedocs.io/getting-started.html) for installing and getting started with Python 3.x are all that's required for this use case.

 To open a page with the Chrome web driver and capture the browser-rendered HTML source: